 The Declaration of Paternity is a legal form that, once filed with the state, voluntarily establishes legal fatherhood and is the equivalent of a court order.
 Unmarried parents complete and sign the declaration after the child is born.
 Copies of the declaration are sent to the California POP headquarters to be filed, the local DCSS POP Unit, and to the parents.

-For additional information and to see a sample of the declaration, click here.
+Click here for additional information or to download the POP flyer, and click here to see a sample of the declaration.